In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a large frying pan over high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the onion and season with salt and pepper and up to ½ teaspoon [1 tsp] sugar (from your pantry), if using.
 Cook, stirring occasionally, until the onion is caramelized and starting to crisp, 8 to 10 minutes.

-Reduce the heat to medium, add the mustard seeds, and cook, stirring frequently, until starting to pop, about 30 seconds.
+Reduce the heat to medium, add the mustard seeds, and cook, stirring frequently, until the seeds start to pop, about 30 seconds.
 Remove from the heat.
 Transfer half the onion to a plate and season to taste with salt and pepper; set aside for garnish.
 Leave the remaining onion in the pan.
 While the onion is cooking, prepare the cauliflower “rice.”

 Prep and cook the cauliflower “rice”